HugoLc/design-patterns/desing-principles.md

     abstraction to start with.
 Those methods
     implemented in the base class are meant to be shared by all your subclasses

+- Principle of Least Knowledge: talk only to your immediate friends.

+  It means when you
+  are designing a system, for any object, be careful of the number of classes it interacts with and also how it comes to interact with those classes.